About the IACS (International Association of Classification Societies)

 Classification society also sets specifications for properties for the devices installed in the ship, mainly environmental condition resistance and electromagnetic susceptibility.

-System components, which are manufactured by Environics, have been tested against the IACS UR E10 requirements and proven to be compliant with the specification.
-Testing included also third party radiation detector and therefore, it is possible to build IACS compliant CBRN monitoring system by Environics.
+All system COTS components, which are manufactured by Bertin Environics, have been tested against the IACS UR E10 requirements and have proven to be compliant with the specification.
+Therefore, it is possible to build a complete IACS compliant CBRN monitoring system supplied by Bertin Environics.

 Applying a type approval for a CBRN system device, however, is a challenging decision to make.
 This kind of special equipments are normally used also in other applications other than naval and maritime.